adscorp100/mdhomecarebuild/src/content/blog/ndis-line-items-guide-2024-25.md

 The National Disability Insurance Scheme (NDIS) uses a comprehensive system of codes and line items to categorize and track support funding.
 This guide provides detailed information about NDIS service codes, pricing, and claiming rules for 2024-25, helping participants and providers navigate the system effectively.

+For specific information about support worker pay rates that align with these line items, see our [Complete NDIS Support Worker Pay Rates Guide](/blog/ndis-support-worker-pay-rates/).
+If you're looking for comprehensive pricing information, our [NDIS Price Guide](/blog/ndis-price-guide/) provides additional context for understanding costs across different support categories.

 ### What are NDIS Support Codes?

 NDIS support codes (also known as line items or item codes) are unique identifiers used to classify and claim different types of disability supports.
 Each code consists of: